NumesSanguis/FACSvatar/README.md

 - [ZeroMQ](https://zeromq.org/): This framework's glue, allowing modules to communicate with each other.
 - [Containerization with Docker](https://www.docker.com/) to run FACSvatar modules everywhere.

-**Disclaimer**: This is an open-source project, hopefully being flexible enough for your facial animation needs.
+**Disclaimers**: This is an open-source project, hopefully being flexible enough for your facial animation needs.
 This is not software supported by a company / commercially, but by users like you.
 If you need some new capability, you likely have to code it yourself (or ask/hire someone), but questions for guidance are always welcome (make a [GitHub issue](https://github.com/NumesSanguis/FACSvatar/issues))!
+For commercial usage, please check the [license page](https://facsvatar.readthedocs.io/en/latest/misc/license.html).
 Read more about FACSvatar's limitations (TODO doc link).

 ##Full documentation